michel4j/mxdc/docs-src/samples.rst

 ---------
 The cryo parameters are shown on the top-left hand corner of the Samples View.
 Values shown include, *temperature*, *flow rates*, *cryogen fill level*.
 Where applicable, an annealing tool is also provided.
 To use the annealing tool, set the annealing duration using the entry, and click the button to start annealing.
+The entry will countdown the number of seconds remain in the annealing operation.
 The annealing operation can be stopped at any time using the same button.

 .. image:: cryo.png
     :align: center